-Additional information and instructions for undergraduate applicants are available in the MIT Admissions website:
+Additional information and instructions for undergraduate applicants and transfer students are available in the MIT Admissions website:

-All graduate admissions are processed within the Department of Architecture.
-However, specific procedures and requirements vary depending on the degree program and discipline.
-As noted above, this section gives only general guidelines.
+Graduate program applications are processed within the Department of Architecture.
+Specific procedures and requirements vary depending on the degree program and discipline.
 Applicants should follow instructions detailed under the degree program of their interest.
-Detailed instructions on the application itself are provided at the bottom of this page.
-Be sure to read all of the directions on this page, including the FAQ page.
-Read every question even if you think it doesn't pertain to you.
+Be sure to follow the Application Instructions and read through the FAQs.

 See specific program admissions requirements: